spullen/simple-fluent-validation/README.md

 # Simple Fluent Validation

-The goal of this project is to provide an easy to use validation framework.
+The goal of this project is to provide an easy to use validation framework that is unobtrusive and does not use annotations.
+I find that annotation based validations are too framework dependent and can be a pain to customize.
+Annotations hide implementation details and doesn't make it obvious to what or how it's to be used.
+Other fluent validation libraries work well, but often I feel like they fall flat in terms of flexibility.

 ## Features